 - redness or discoloration

 When you first start using retinol, your skin cells change the way that they behave.
-This change in your skin impacts the top layer (the dermis) and the deeper layers of your skin (the epidermis).
+This change in your skin impacts the top layer (the epidermis) and the deeper layers of your skin (the dermis).

 May appear when you first start using retinol